wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Cultures/Cultures/Dragonbound.md

   You have expertise in one of the following skills: Arcana, History, Medicine, Nature, or Religion.

 **Languages.**
-You can speak or sign, read, and write Common and Draconic.
+You can understand and communicate in Common and Draconic.